cloud-gov/product/adr/ADR-0010-aws-security-monitoring-alerting.md

 In both partitions, our AWS accounts are managed as part of [AWS organizations](https://aws.amazon.com/organizations/).

 [AWS Config supports evaluating configuration rules and aggregating the results from multiple accounts, including all of the accounts in an AWS organization](https://docs.aws.amazon.com/config/latest/developerguide/aggregate-data.html).
-Before you can aggregate results from the source accounts into the aggregator account, you do have to **enable AWS Config in the source accounts**.
+Before you can aggregate results from the member accounts into the aggregator account, you do have to **enable AWS Config in the member accounts**.
+And in GovCloud, [the feature to create rules for all accounts in an organization is disabled](https://docs.aws.amazon.com/govcloud-us/latest/UserGuide/govcloud-config.html#:~:text=AWS%20Config%20deployment%20of%20rules%20across%20an%20AWS%20Organization%20are%20not%20supported%20in%20AWS%20GovCloud%20(US).), so we have to create the rules we want aggregated separately in each member account (in reality this will be handled by Terraform and CI automation).

 While you can use the management account of an AWS organization to aggregate Config results from the other accounts in the organization, this violates the security **principle of least privilege** which suggests that you should strictly limit permissions to only those necessary to do a job.
 Thus, aggregating Config results from the management account, which has broad-based permissions and access to other AWS accounts in the organization, would be too permissive.